dice-group/Benchmarking-KE/README.md

  The outputs print the question and the answer related to the given rules and facts and save the QA dict into a file.

+ The datasets used in the experiments, all triples, rules and multihop_qa_pairs for each dataset are found in /evaluate_rules/all_triples .

 #### Running KE methods
 We first run KE methods over the selected datasets (MLaKE and MQuAKE) and save the models weights